Daejeon Hana Citizen: Football Special City (2003–2008)

-2007 Play-off qualification

-Daejeon achieved what originally appeared by midseason at least, to be a highly unlikely qualification for the playoff phase of the K League following a 1–0 win over Suwon Samsung Bluewings which ensured a superior goal difference to FC Seoul, with whom Daejeon finished equal on points.
+In the 2007 season, Daejeon achieved a highly unlikely qualification for the playoff phase of the K League following a 1–0 win over Suwon Samsung Bluewings which ensured a superior goal difference to FC Seoul, with whom Daejeon finished equal on points.
 The win over Suwon was Daejeon's fifth consecutive victory and ultimately enabled them to qualify for the championship playoffs for the first time in their history.
-By midseason, it had seemed like another disappointing season was in store for Daejeon fans, with precious few wins recorded, and a number of losses.
 When Kim Ho took over from previous manager Choi Yun-kyum in the mid-season, Daejeon were sitting in eleventh place.
 However, under the guidance of their coach, and with good performances from Denilson, who scored 14 goals, and one of Korea's best technical players, Ko Jong-soo, they eventually qualified for the play-offs.
 They were ultimately beaten by Ulsan Hyundai in the first phase of the play-offs.

+The club finished the 2008 season second from last, heralding the end of its golden period.

+Instability and decline (2009–2019)

+Daejeon continued with mediocre to poor league results in the 2009 and 2010 seasons, finishing 9th and 13th, respectively.
+The club briefly topped the league in 2011 with striker Wagner Querino in great form.
+However, the K League match-fixing scandal hit hard, with multiple players resigning or being banned and manager Wang Sun-jae resigning.
+Former South Korean national team midfielder Yoo Sang-chul became head coach to help stabilize the club and avoid last place.
+The team continued to struggle in the following seasons, finishing 2012 in 13th and 2013 dead last, resulting in relegation.

+Daejeon won promotion back to the top tier, winning the 2014 K League Challenge.
+However, the club was immediately relegated back to the second division after finishing last in the 2015 K League Classic.
+The club would spend the next several seasons in K League Challenge/K League 2 while failing to advance past the round of 16 in the FA Cup.